davidroyer/pocketvue/README.md

 However, the plan is to integrate more robust features that allow for editing and customization of a user's pocket articles.

+Right now, this is for Mac only.
+You can download the latest version at the [Releases Page](https://github.com/davidroyer/pocketvue/releases)

 If you ever want to authorize the app then you can visit the [Connected Services and Applications](https://getpocket.com/connected_applications) page on Pocket's Website and remove access.

 ## Build Setup

 ``` bash